devteam418/myteslamate/README.md

 ## Requirements

 * You must own an AWS account.
-* You must have installed the [Auth for Tesla](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) aplication on your phone.
+* You must have installed the [Auth for Tesla](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) application on your phone.

 ## Steps by Steps Instructions